manofseven2/booking-reactive/README.md

 - The application should return all of failed transactions
 - webFlux and R2DBC are used
 - H2 database is used

+**How to build**
+This project is a maven based project and you can use the below command to build it:

+`mvn clean install`

+**Deployment**
+You can create a docker file with this command:

+`docker build -t booking-reactive:latest .`

+**Running with docker composer**
+This command is used to run with docker composer

+`docker-compose up -d`

+to stop running docker container:

+`docker-compose down`